 Narcissists groom their targets for the idealize-devalue-discard-hoover cycle.

 They know the effect this has on neurotransmitters like dopamine.
 It’s intentional.

 They want you to feel as though no matter how badly they treat you, you need them around to feel “happy.”

-So, what are the signs a narcissist is done with you?
+So, how do you know a narcissist is finished with you?
 And are they ever really done?